How To Care For A Hydroseeded Lawn

 Hydroseeding is a quick and effective way to grow a new lawn that looks great and stands up to the test of time, especially with good care and maintenance.
 Hydroseed can be applied to the average yard (around 6,000 square feet) in a matter of hours and with relatively few people.

 It takes about 3-4 weeks after application for a hydroseeded lawn to be ready to walk on, use, and mow.
-With its ease of use, relative low maintenance, and great benefits, hydroseeding is becoming a more and more popular choice for residential lawns of all shapes and sizes.
+With its ease of use, relative low maintenance, and the great benefits of hydroseeding, the practice is becoming a more and more popular choice for residential lawns of all shapes and sizes.

 The first two weeks are most crucial for the success of a hydroseeded lawn.
 After first allowing the hydroseed mulch to dry, ensure the soil stays appropriately moist to speed up germination and ensure your grass seed survives.